-According to Danish legislation, every credit institution must disclose its solvency need and solvency need ratio.
-For the Group, this requirement applies to Danske Bank A/S and Realkredit Danmark A/S.
+According to Danish as well as Swedish legislation, every credit institution must disclose its solvency need and solvency need ratio.
+For the Group, this requirement applies to Danske Bank A/S, Realkredit Danmark A/S and Danske Hypotek AB.

 The solvency need is the total capital of the size, type and composition needed to cover the risks to which an institution is exposed.